 Once he's used to falling asleep this way, the next phase is to touch, but not hold, your child.
 Eventually, he will be able to fall asleep with you simply holding his hand, or putting your hand on his forehead.
 (It often helps to give kids a large stuffed animal or pillow to hold at this point, to substitute for your holding them.
 Kids often love to curl around a large, cuddly animal.)

-sabotage your overall momentum, as long as the next day you're back to
+You will probably find that some days she backslides and needs you to touch her again.
+That's ok, it won't sabotage your overall momentum, as long as the next day you're back to your program.

-For instance, if your child is used to falling asleep by being rocked, you could start by putting him in the bed and explaining that now we fall asleep in the bed.
+For instance, if your child is used to falling asleep by being rocked, you could start by putting him in the bed and explaining that now we will start falling asleep in the bed.
 But it would be gentler (and I would always go with gentler) to rock him almost to sleep in the chair, then stand and rock him in your arms, then hold him still in your arms until he is almost asleep and accepts the stillness, then lower him into the crib or bed still awake although almost asleep.
 When he protests, pick him up again in the rocking position and rock a little, then stop.
 Keep repeating this.
 It may take 25 attempts, but eventually he will let you put him in the bed without protest.

 Too labor intensive?
 Once your child is verbal, and you've acted out the new plan with stuffed animals, you can move faster.
 But honestly, it's self-defeating to move too fast.
 Your goal is to avoid trauma, which is best done by moving very slowly through this learning process.
-Think of it as you do learning any other new skill (talking, using the potty, reading).
+Think of this as you would learning any other new skill (talking, using the potty, reading).
 It happens over time, not all at once.

 This gradual program provides a sense of security while at the same time teaching your toddler to feel comfortable falling asleep without your physical proximity.
-Eventually, you’ll find that your toddler is asleep almost as soon as his head settles on the pillow – and you’ll be amazed to find you actually have an evening!
+Eventually, you’ll find that your toddler is asleep almost as soon as his head settles on the pillow – and you’ll be amazed to find that you actually have an evening!